2010 Commonwealth Games Village

-The 2010 Commonwealth Games Village was the athletes' residence for the 2010 Commonwealth Games in New Delhi.
+The 2010 Commonwealth Games Village was the athletes' residence for the 2010 Commonwealth Games in Delhi, India.
 The village is spread over an area of 63.5 ha.

 Facilities

 Residential zone

-The Village has 14 blocks, 34 towers and 1,168 air-conditioned flats built by Emaar.
-It is divided into four zones:
+The Village had 14 apartment blocks, 34 towers and 1,168 air-conditioned apartments built by the Indian arm of the Emaar.
+The village was divided into four zones: